Requirements & Supported Environments

 Printing with a mobile device requires access through two specific TCP ports: Port 631 and Port 80.

-The Virtual Appliance Client supports the current and last release of Windows, macOS, ChromeOS, and Linux (Red Hat / Ubuntu) operating systems (OS).
-Vasion releases a new Client version that supports new OS versions within 30 days in Vasion Now environments.
-The following Scheduled Release SaaS (SRS) deployment includes the updated Client.
+The Virtual Appliance Agent supports the current and last release of Windows, macOS, ChromeOS, and Linux (Red Hat / Ubuntu) operating systems (OS).
+Vasion releases a new Agent version that supports new OS versions within 30 days in Vasion Now environments.
+The following Scheduled Release SaaS (SRS) deployment includes the updated Agent.

-• Virtual Appliance does not control the Client version in IGEL.
-Since the Client version may not always be the latest, it's important to recognize that each version has unique features and fixes.
+• Virtual Appliance does not control the Agent version in IGEL.
+Since the Agent version may not always be the latest, it's important to recognize that each version has unique features and fixes.

-• Client installation requires an operating system (OS) with a minimum of 300MB of free hard disk space.
+• Agent installation requires an operating system (OS) with a minimum of 300MB of free hard disk space.
 Printer drivers may require additional space.

 • macOS devices using ARM processors may experience issues with some print drivers that lack native ARM support.
 Install Rosetta 2 for these print drivers to function correctly.

-• Windows devices using ARM processors are supported as of Windows Client version 25.1.0.1299.
+• Windows devices using ARM processors are supported as of Windows Agent version 25.1.0.1299.

 • C++ ARM64 must be installed on the ARM devices for the Client to function correctly.